 Desktop and Web Security Testing

-A developer should always make the web application secure from SQL Injections, Brute Force Attacks and XSS (cross-site scripting).
-Similarly, if the web application facilitates remote access points then these must be secure too.
-Brute Force Attack is not only related to the web application, desktop applications are also affected by this.
+A developer should always make the web application secure from SQL Injections, Brute Force Attacks, and XSS (cross-site scripting).
+Similarly, if the web application facilitates remote access points, then these must be secure too.
+Brute Force Attacks are not only related to the web application.
+Desktop applications are also affected by this.

 Whether it is a desktop application or a website, access security is implemented by ‘Roles and Rights Management’.
 It is often done implicitly while covering functionality,

-E.g.: In a Hospital Management System, a receptionist is least concerned about the laboratory tests as his job is to just register the patients and schedule their appointments with doctors.
-Menus, forms and screen related to lab tests will not be available to the Role of ‘Receptionist.
-Hence, the proper implementation will guarantee the security access.
+In a Hospital Management System, a receptionist is the least concerned about the laboratory tests.
+Their job is to just register the patients and schedule their appointments with doctors.
+Menus, forms, and screenings related to lab tests will not be available to the Role of ‘Receptionist.
+Hence, proper implementation will guarantee security access.

-How to Test: In order to test this, thorough testing of all roles and rights should be performed.
-The tester should create several user accounts with different as well multiple roles.
-Then, he should use the application with the help of these accounts and must verify that every role has access to its own modules, screens, forms and menus only.
-If tester finds any conflict, he should log a security issue with complete confidence.
+In order to test this, thorough testing of all roles and rights should be performed.
+The tester should create several user accounts with different, as well as multiple, roles.
+Then, they should use the application with the help of these accounts and must verify that every role has access to its own modules, screens, forms, and menus only.
+If the tester finds any conflict, they should log a security issue with complete confidence.

 So, basically, you need to test about ‘who you are’ and ‘what you can do’ for distinct users.

 Some of the authentication tests include a test for:

 - Password recovery,

 Similarly, some of the authorization tests include a test for: